Dr Wanqing Li B.Sc (ZJU), M.Sc (ZJU), PhD (UWA), SMIEEE

 performs each gesture 2-3 times.
 There are 336 files in total, each

-has been segmented.
-The file name has the format sub_depth_m_n where m
+segmented.
+The file name has the format sub_depth_m_n

-excluded from the dataset.
-The mapping from n to gesture type is the
+sequences are excluded from the dataset.
+The mapping from n to gesture type is

 Each file is a MAT file which can be loaded with 64bit MATLAB.
 Below is a sample MATLAB code to load a file: